andrewguy/Training/workshops/Intro_to_Python/lessons/05_data-manipulation-and-plotting.md

 ### Import relevant librarires

 We begin by importing all the libraries we are likely to use.
 Don't worry if you're not sure what you will need later on - you can always import a library when you need it.
-However, it's good practice to keep your imports at the start of your analysis.
+However, it's generally good practice to keep your imports at the start of your document.

 ```python